- Bibury PC have kindly shared their article Ash Tree Dieback QA which they have written. This problem is affecting parishes right across the county.

 - GCC Ash Dieback Project

 Be part of a green recovery with free trees from the Woodland Trust.
 Community groups and schools wanting to plant trees need get their applications into the Woodland Trust soon.
-To order your free trees, visit www.woodlandtrust.org.uk/freetrees before March 2021.
+To apply for free trees, visit www.woodlandtrust.org.uk/freetrees

-Bisley with Lypiatt Parish Council are planting five large Lime trees to make a statement that they strongly support climate change actions that aid carbon storage and provide for future shade against the hot summer sun.
-All of our community are welcome to come along to the sports pitch for a Tree Planting Ceremony at 11.00am.
-The trees which should be 3 metres tall will be planted along the perimeter of the field opposite the mature limes, beech and oaks in the Pleasure Ground.
+In February 2020, Bisley with Lypiatt Parish Council and the community planted five large Lime trees to make a statement that they strongly support climate change actions that aid carbon storage and provide for future shade against the hot summer sun.
+The 3m tall trees were planted along the perimeter of the field opposite the mature limes, beech and oaks in the Pleasure Ground.
 As they grow they will continue to extend the ‘avenue’ that we all enjoy as we enter Eastcombe from Old Neighbourhood.